dominikJakov/Sudoku/README.md

 # Sudoku
-Sudoku game made with python
+Sudoku game made with python using tkinter